AusClimateService/npcp/README.md

 Phase 1 of the intercomparison will focus on daily timescale `tasmax`, `tasmin` and `pr` data on the `NPCP-20i` grid.
-For each variable there are 5 tasks to complete.
+For each variable and downscaling model there are 5 tasks to complete...

-For the downscaled data based on ACCESS-ESM1-5 the tasks are:
+For the downscaled ACCESS-ESM1-5 data the tasks are:
 - **Task 1 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
 - **Task 2 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.
 - **Task 3 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.

-For the downscaled data based on ERA5 the tasks are:
+For the downscaled ERA5 data the tasks are:
 - **Task 4 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
 - **Task 5 (Cross validation)**: Produce bias corrected data for the 2000-2019 period, using 1980-1999 as a training period.